nhasenbank/Investment_Report/README.md

 # Investment Tracker
 The investment tracker program imports, analyzes and visualizes your assets that are maintained in a Google Sheet, and sends a summary to any E-Mail address using a G-Mail account.
 It shows detailed information of the current value, prior week value, purchase value, all-time high and the date of the all-time high by single holding as well as for the total.

-This works for both, stocks and cryptocurrencies.
+Note that this currently only works for cryptocurrencies!

 I hope this program helps some of you to stay on top of your investments. :)